gamblevore/speedie/README.md

 # Install Via Perry (MacOSX only) #

-1) Download and run Perry.app
+1) Download and run Perry.app ( download at https://github.com/gamblevore/speedie/releases/ )
 2) Perry will ask, if you want it to install everything.
 Just press "OK".
 3) It should be installed.
+However you don't get the github tracking or xcode projects.